koboldwiz/p5-RogueCurses/README.md

-# p5-RogueCurses
+# p5-RogueGame
-Small Adventure/RPG system using Curses
+game system for RPG/Adventure games using Curses.